ire4ever1190/EDstemAtom/readme.md

 all my notifications in one place

 to run it you must
- - wait for me to not be lazy and release the new version of mike
  - create a file called "token" containing your "x-token" header
  - Go into edstemRSS.nim and add your courses